Cosmic Neutrino Decoupling and its Observable Imprints: Insights from Entropic-Dual Transport: The Evolution of Neutrino Distribution Functions and their Conjugates in Weak Decoupling

-We can also calculate the perturbation to $\neff \equiv \frac{8}{7} \left(\frac{11}{4}\right)^{4/3} \frac{\rho_\nu}{\rho_\gamma}$ in terms of the coefficients appearing in $\alpha(\epsilon,\Tcm{})$.
-However, there is one additional ingredient we need for $\neff$, which is the ratio $\Tcm{}/T_\gamma$.
-This can be computed from the output of \burst, where it is found that $\Tcm{}/T_\gamma = 0.71477$ for times well after neutrino decoupling, which is slightly larger than the value $(4/11)^{1/3}$ predicted in the simplified case where neutrinos instantaneously decouple prior to electron-positron annihilation.
+for times well after neutrino decoupling, which is slightly larger than the value $(4/11)^{1/3}$ predicted in the simplified case where neutrinos instantaneously decouple prior to electron-positron annihilation.
 Treating the change to the fourth power of the temperature ratio and the perturbations to the distribution function as being of the same order and working to first order in these quantities, we find that the change to $\neff$ is

 which for the best-fit values of the 3-parameter model for $\alpha(\epsilon,\Tcm{})$ defined in Sec.~\ref{ssec:3ParamAlpha} gives $\neff=3.034$ for $\Tcm{} <10~\mathrm{keV}$.
-This agrees very well with the value of $\neff{}$ computed directly from \burst as described in detail in Ref.~\cite{Grohs:2015tfy}, giving further support to the notion that our compact description provides an accurate model of the distribution calculated with a full transport treatment.
+This agrees very well with the value of $\neff{}$ computed directly from \burst as described in detail in Ref.~\cite{Grohs:2015tfy}, giving further support to the notion that our compact description provides an accurate model of the out-of-equilibrium distributions.
+If we were to do a full calculation of neutrino decoupling using the $\alpha$ coefficients --- and coupling those distributions to the other components of the system --- we would follow the ratio $\tcm/T_{\gamma}$ to late times and subsequently deduce the value of \neff, essentially coupling the $\alpha$ evolution to the thermodynamics of the early universe.
+We leave this calculation to future work.

 We can also consider a more general class of quantities that can be computed from our framework.
 For example the perturbed heat capacity of the cosmic neutrino background is given by

 We have shown in this section that we can achieve a very precise description of the \cnub for a standard thermal history using just three parameters.
 In the subsequent sections, we further apply our formalism to gain some intuition for how physics beyond the Standard Model may alter the properties of \cnub and its impact on observables.